itenfay/DYFStore/README.md

 //self.receiptVerifier.verifyReceipt(data, sharedSecret: "A43512564ACBEF687924646CAFEFBDCAEDF4155125657")
 ```

-&emsp; If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verifier instead.
+If security is a concern you might want to avoid using an open source verification logic, and provide your own custom verifier instead.

-&emsp; It is better to use your own server with the parameters that was uploaded from the client to verify the receipt from the apple itunes store server (C -> Uploaded Parameters -> S -> Apple iTunes Store S -> S -> Receive Data -> C, C: client, S: server).
+It is better to use your own server with the parameters that was uploaded from the client to verify the receipt from the apple itunes store server (C -> Uploaded Parameters -> S -> Apple iTunes Store S -> S -> Receive Data -> C, C: client, S: server).

 ### Finish transactions

-&emsp; The transaction can be finished only after the receipt verification passed under the client and the server can adopt the communication of security and data encryption.
+The transaction can be finished only after the receipt verification passed under the client and the server can adopt the communication of security and data encryption.
 In this way, we can avoid refreshing orders and cracking in-app purchase.
 If we were unable to complete the verification we want StoreKit to keep reminding us of the transaction.

 ```
 DYFStore.default.finishTransaction(transaction)